aldenpartridge/chaos-crawler/README.md

 # chaos-crawler

-**chaos-crawler** is a shell script that automates the downloading of subdomain data for bug bounty programs from Project Discovery's [Chaos](https://chaos.projectdiscovery.io/) dataset.
-It organizes the data into a structured directory hierarchy based on platform and bounty status, making it easier for security researchers and bug bounty hunters to access and analyze subdomain information.
+**chaos-crawler** is a powerful Bash script designed to automate the downloading, organizing, and processing of subdomain data for bug bounty programs from Project Discovery's [Chaos](https://chaos.projectdiscovery.io/) dataset.
+It streamlines the workflow for security researchers and bug bounty hunters by structuring data based on bug bounty platforms and bounty availability, unzipping relevant files, and processing text data for further analysis.

 ## Table of Contents